apet97/1rag/README_RAG.md

 - Consider using a faster embedding model if available
 - Reduce the number of top chunks retrieved (currently set to 6)

+## Query Cache Behavior

+Clockify now keeps a TTL-based cache of normalized answers so repeated questions skip the expensive retrieval + generation pipeline.
+Both the CLI (`clockify_support_cli`) and the FastAPI server consult the cache before calling `answer_once()` and rehydrate the full response (answer text, citations, routing metadata, etc.) when a hit is found.

+- **Persistence path** – defaults to `query_cache.json`.
+Override via the `RAG_QUERY_CACHE_PATH` environment variable or the new `--query-cache-path` CLI flag.
+Set the path to an empty string to keep the cache in-memory only.
+- **TTL / size** – entries live for 3,600 seconds by default (`CACHE_TTL`) and
+  the cache stores up to 100 answers (`CACHE_MAXSIZE`).
+Adjust these env vars to tune retention.
+- **Logging and diagnostics** – enabling DEBUG logging surfaces `[cache] HIT`/`MISS` lines from `clockify_rag.caching`.
+The CLI `--debug` flag (and the API response metadata) include a `cache_status` field so you can verify whether an answer came from cache.
+- **Invalidation** – delete the cache file or point `--query-cache-path` to a new location to force a cold start.
+Expired entries are automatically evicted based on the TTL.

+The cache is flushed to disk when the CLI exits and whenever the API writes a fresh entry, ensuring future sessions benefit from prior work.

 ## Advanced Customization

 ### Adjusting Relevance Threshold